-Cold/Warm/Hot Notification Time - The time interval between PJM notification and the beginning of the start sequence for a generating unit that is currently in its cold/warm/hot temperature state.
-Start sequence may include steps such as any valve operation, starting feed water pumps, startup of auxiliary equipment, etc.
+Cold/Warm/Hot Notification Time - The time interval between PJM notification and the beginning of the start sequence for a generating unit-resource that is currently in its cold/warm/hot temperature state.
+The sS tart sequence may include steps such as any valve operation, starting feed water pumps, startup of auxiliary equipment, etc.

-Cold/Warm/Hot Start-up Time - The time interval, measured in hours, from the beginning of the start sequence to the point after generator breaker closure which is typically indicated by telemetered or aggregated state estimator MWs greater than zero for a generating unit in its cold/warm/hot temperature state.
-For a Combined Cycle unit it is the time interval from the beginning of the start sequence to the point after first combustion turbine generator breaker closure which is typically indicated by telemetered or aggregated state estimator MWs greater than zero.
-Start sequence may include steps such as any valve operation, starting feed water pumps, startup of auxiliary equipment, etc.
+Cold/Warm/Hot Start-up Time - The time interval, measured in hours, from the beginning of the start sequence to the point after the generator breaker closure which is typically indicated by telemetered or aggregated state estimator MWs greater than zero for a generating unit resource in its cold/warm/hot temperature state.
+For a Combined Cycle unit it is the time interval from the beginning of the start sequence to the point after the first combustion turbine generator breaker closure which is typically indicated by telemetered or aggregated state estimator MWs greater than zero.
+The SS tart sequence may include steps such as any valve operation, starting feed water pumps, startup of auxiliary equipment, etc.